lukehunter/ssgallery_net/README.md

   - hide button if there is no prev/next image
   - improve alignment
 - download gallery/album links and zip files
-- remove extraneous files during generation (..hmm)
+- remove extraneous files during generation (..hmm, yes/no/all warning?)
 - support nested albums
 - password protected albums
+- mono support
 - more themes